Generations Midwifery Clinic is a practice group of registered midwives who attend births at home and Brockville General

 We are members in good standing with the College of Midwives of Ontario.
 The College website provides information on the standards of practice for midwives (for example when we consult with other health care providers).
 Our midwives are also members of the Association of Ontario Midwives.
 The AOM provides professional development education for midwives and also excellent, evidence-based resources for pregnant people.
 Generations is a teaching practice providing opportunities for clinical learning for midwifery and nursing students.

 We serve the area 50 kms surrounding Brockville.
 We will accept clients that fall outside of this area in some circumstances – please contact us to discuss.
 If you are interested in midwifery care please contact us.
 We can help!

 We offer appointments in Brockville, Kemptville and Smiths Falls.
 Midwives provide care throughout pregnancy, during labour and birth and for six weeks after birth for both the client and the newborn.
 We attend births in people’s homes and Brockville General Hospital.
 Our philosophy is based on three central principles:

 - Continuity of Care: You will meet and get to know a small number of midwives and you will know the person who attends your birth.

 - Informed Choice: You will be given as much information as you need and want in order to be a primary and collaborative decision maker in your care.

-- Choice of Birth Place: You will be offered the choice to birth in your home or the home of someone you choose, the Ottawa Birth and Wellness Centre (for Kemptville clients only) or Brockville General Hospital.
+- Choice of Birth Place: You will be offered the choice to birth in your home or the home of someone you choose or Brockville General Hospital.
 Your midwife will make recommendations if there are safety benefits to be considered.

 Midwives are directly available by pager for urgent pregnancy and newborn related concerns 24 hours a day.
 There is always a midwife on call for you.
 We have two on-call systems in our practice.